cjerrington/cjerrington.github.io/src/posts/2023/2023-06-28-mapping-the-internet.md

 ---
 title: Mapping the internet
-excerpt: How to map out the IP trace of a domain with PowerShell and IP Geo Location services
+description: How to map out the IP trace of a domain with PowerShell and IP Geo Location services
 tags:
   - powershell
   - 100DaysToOffload